 The word lens (as in optics) is derived from the Latin lens – which means lentil.
 Lentils contain the third highest level of protein of any legume, after soy beans and hemp, and so are a versatile and thrifty addition to many diets, but are particularly useful to meat reducers and vegetarians.
 The lentil plant originated in North Africa and Asia and is and ancient source of food.

-There are many sorts of lentils available, and today I take a look at the red spilt lentil which with no husk is especially quick to cook making it perfect for a base of a dal or thickening and finishing soups and stews, as well as in many other dishes.
-As they cook so quickly they need no special preparation other than a examination to remove any stray stones, then a rinse.
+There are many sorts of lentils available, and today I take a look at the red spilt lentil which with no husk is especially quick to cook making it perfect for a base of a daal or thickening and finishing soups and stews, as well as in many other dishes.
+As they cook so quickly they need no special preparation other than a rinse.
 140g of dry lentils will yield about 350g cooked, which is about twice the volume.

-This lentil loaf is a regular on our table, is highly adaptable and is perfect for using up the last of your “fridge bottomy” vegetables – those left languishing, unloved, at the bottom of the salad drawer the night before the weekly shop.
+This lentil loaf is a regular on our table, is highly adaptable and is perfect for using up the last of your leftover vegetables – those left languishing, unloved, at the bottom of the salad drawer the night before the weekly shop.

 This does take some time to cook, so it makes sense to have something else in the oven at the same time.
 Make sure that the lentils are well drained, the loaf should then firm up a little quicker.